Create Custom View Panes in the MoveIt Pro Desktop App

 Create Your Own HTML File

-For example, create file called my-custom-pane.html:
+Create a file called my-custom-pane.html:

 <!DOCTYPE html>